 Depressive and mood disorders are extremely common.
-It is expected that the majority of adults will experience some form of depression at some point in their life.
-These disorders are extremely varied in severity and treatment.
-The causes for these disorders are not entirely known due to the fact that there are so many different factors involved.
+These disorders are extremely varied in severity and treatment and causes are not entirely known.
 However, one strong theory suggests that the high rates of depressive disorders in the Western world could be attributed to a diet that is low in omega-3 fatty acids.
-So, let’s find out if omega-3 can help with anxiety, depression, and bipolar disorder.
+So, let’s find out if Omega-3 can help with anxiety, depression, and bipolar disorder.

 Omega 3 and the Brain